Prerequisites

 Based on the tblastn alignment for CDS-5 and the available evidence on the Genome Browser, the stop codon for the Rheb-PA ortholog is placed at 19,151,700-19,151,702, and the last codon (S; Serine), before the stop codon, ends at 19,151,699 (Figure 59).

-Note that the RNA-Seq read coverage tracks for both samples indicate that transcription extends beyond the stop codon.
+Note that the “Aggregated RNA-Seq Coverage” track indicates that transcription extends beyond the stop codon.
 Based on the gene structure of Rheb-RA in D. melanogaster, the region with RNA-Seq read coverage that extends beyond the stop codon likely corresponds to the 3' untranslated region (UTR) of the last exon in Rheb.

 Figure 59.
 Based on the tblastn alignment for CDS-5 and the available evidence on the Genome Browser, the stop codon for the Rheb-PA ortholog is placed at 19,151,700-19,151,702, and the last codon (S; Serine), before the stop codon, ends at 19,151,699.